FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: Limitations

 \section{Limitations}

-We acknowledge several limitations of FinReporting.
-First, our current implementation focuses on annual filings from three jurisdictions (US, JP, and CN) and a fixed set of core IS/BS/CF targets.
-Broader coverage across additional markets, reporting regimes, and more fine-grained line items remains future work.
+We acknowledge limitations of \model.
+First, the current implementation focuses on annual filings from three jurisdictions (US, JP, and CN) and a fixed set of core IS/BS/CF targets.
+Extending to additional markets, reporting standards, and finer-grained line items remains future work.